Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 M578 P3 S5
 </pre>

-This fires inkjet head 3 (the P field) using the bit pattern specified by the S field.
-The example shown would fire bits 101.
+This fires inkjet head 3 (the P field) using the bit pattern specified by the S field, in the example shown would fire bits 101.

+### Notes

 If the P parameter is ommitted inkjet 0 is assumed.

 This is a version of the M700 command used by [Inkshield](http://reprap.org/wiki/Inkshield).

-An alternative way of controlling inkjets would be to use the P parameter on the G1 command, in conjunction with the M670 command.
+An alternative way of controlling inkjets would be to use the P parameter on the [G1](/User_manual/Reference/Gcodes/G1) command, in conjunction with the [M670](/User_manual/Reference/Gcodes/M670) command.

 ## M579: Scale Cartesian axes

+On a Cartesian RepRap you can get prints exactly the right size by tweaking the axis steps/mm using the [M92](/User_manual/Reference/Gcodes/M92) GCode.
+But this does not work so easily for Delta and other RepRaps for which there is cross-talk between the axes.
+This command allows you to adjust the X, Y, and Z axis scales directly.
+So, if you print a part for which the Y length should be 100mm and measure it and find that it is 100.3mm long then you set Y0.997 (= 100/100.3).

 ### Parameters